mindis/snowplow.github.com/analytics/customer-analytics/customer-lifetime-value.md

 	value FLOAT)
 {% endhighlight%}

 Populate the above table with each different type of event and the value you want to ascribe it.
-You can then add up the value of actions that indirectly drive revenue by joining the above table with the SnowPlow events table:
+You can then add up the value of actions that indirectly drive revenue by joining the above table with the Snowplow events table:

 {% highlight mysql %}
 SELECT